 Jack Taylor's playing career had seen its greatest success

-playing under Major Frank Buckley at Wolves in the 1930s, before subsequently
+playing under Major Frank Buckley at Wolves in the 1930s, before

-taking over at QPR in 1952 and for 8
+non-league Weymouth before taking over at QPR in 1952 and for 8

-Leeds wanted a man to consolidate their position, but all Taylor could do
+Leeds wanted a man to consolidate their position, but all Taylor

+were relegated.
 With the team showing no sign of regaining its

 place in the top flight, Taylor resigned with 9 games to go in the

 1960-61 season and subsequently drifted out of football.